Epic 2-Week Self-Drive Tour of the Ring Road of Iceland & the Westfjords

 - More

-Also, consider soaking in the natural hot springs at Drangsnes.
-The Drangsnes hot tubs feature three pools with geothermal hot water at varying temperatures.
+To unwind after a day of exploration, consider soaking in the natural hot springs at Drangsnes.
+These geothermal hot tubs feature three pools at varying temperatures, offering the perfect way to relax while enjoying the serene coastal surroundings.

 - Westfjords